 Originating from research into the art, lives and ideals of six Irish artists – Grace Gifford, Sarah Cecilia Harrison, Aloysius O’Kelly, William Orpen, Sarah Purser and Jack B. Yeats – Memento Civitatem explores our contemporary relationship to culture, citizenship, imagination and activism.
 Inspired by the iconography of the Tarot card, a medium open to diverse and contradictory readings, the book presents twenty-one iconic image cards alongside words and phrases that are open to the reader's interpretation.
 Through the hand-set typography and an intuitive approach to image-making, Memento Civitatem is an ode to some of the artistic practices and the letterpress production processes of the period.

-The book (just as the original for the gallery) consists of 24 folded leaves, 21 of which carry a hand coloured image which takes the iconography of the tarot as it's visual language, each image surrounded by a letterpress printed typographic landscape relating to the state of the country, the continent, the planet.
+The book (just as the original for the gallery) consists of 24 folded leaves, 21 of which carry a hand coloured image which takes the iconography of the tarot as its visual language, each image surrounded by a letterpress printed typographic landscape relating to the state of the country, the continent, the planet.
 This is a protest book and its intention is for every reader to find their own story and pathway in its pages.
 All sheets contained in a solander box.
 It has been designed for display, so all leaves can be viewed at once.

 Memento Civitatem was commissioned on the occasion of the exhibition Roller Skates & Ruins (curated by Marie Lynch, Andrea Lydon and Donal Maguire at the ESB Centre for the Study of Irish Art).